larsvers/test-readme/README.md

   .attr('d', hexgrid.hexagon())
   .style('fill', d => !d.datapoints ? '#fff' : colourScale(d.datapoints));
 ```
-We use the `hex.grid.layout` to produce as many path's as there are hexagons - as we would with `d3.hexbin()` - now, however, making sure we have as many hexagons to cover our entire GeoJSON polygon.
+We use the `hex.grid.layout` to produce as many path's as there are hexagons &mdash; as we would with `d3.hexbin()` &mdash; now, however, making sure we have as many hexagons to cover our entire GeoJSON polygon.
 We `translate` them into place and draw them with `hexgrid.hexagon()`.
 Lastly, we give our empty hexagons (`!d.datapoints`) a white fill and colour encode all other hexagons depending on their number of `datapoints`.